John’s Jali

 A Jali customer DIY shelving project

 Wow.
 John has created a unique, bespoke unit that suits his office, and working requirements, perfectly.
-If you fancy designing something similar, this combination of Flexi shelving and mdf shapes is a genius idea.
+If you fancy designing something similar, this combination of shelving and mdf shapes is a genius idea.
 And don’t forget that we can cut holes in mdf shapes, from circles to triangles to squares and rectangles.
 Yes, even pentagons, which we’ve made for a customer recently, maybe with a Halloween-type application in mind?

 We are very grateful to John for his brilliant narratives, photos and really useful insights into real, live, modern DIY projects.
 My own toolbox has now been liberated from the cupboard under the stairs, so watch this space!